kuzzleio/kuzzle-device-manager/doc/1/controllers/device/detach-tenant/index.md

 code: true
 type: page
 title: detachTenant
-description: DetachTenant a device from a tenant
+description: Detach a device from a tenant
 ---

 # detachTenant